-29 years ago Mr. and Mrs. Walter Childress have received a letter from their son, Beecher, who is a German POW.
+Mr. and Mrs. Walter Childress have received a letter from their son, Beecher, who is a German POW.
 He writes that he is treated well and has plenty to eat.

-29 years ago After Boy Scout troop No. 53's patriotic effort in collecting 3 tons of waste paper, they were informed that the Army 1875 convention have taken truck was unable to pick it up
+29 years ago After Boy Scout troop No. 53's patriotic effort in collecting 3 tons of waste paper, they were informed that the Army 1875 convention have taken truck was unable to pick it up the place of familiar high-back- due to the shortage of tires.

-29 years ago Mrs. Arthur Phillips left for her father, Will Collins, who i reported seriously ill.
+Mrs. Arthur Phillips left for been installed for the delegates, Asherton, Texas, early in the her father, Will Collins, who is to link the President to the burreported seriously ill.